 ||Simulate multi-species occupancy data from multiple data sources|

 To get started with

 spOccupancy we load the package and an example data set.
 We use data on twelve foliage-gleaning birds from the Hubbard Brook Experimental Forest, which is available in the

 hbef2015 object.
 Here we will only work with one bird species, the Black-throated Blue Warbler (BTBW), and so we subset the

 hbef2015 object to only include this species.

 Below we fit a single-species spatial occupancy model to the BTBW data using a Nearest Neighbor Gaussian Process.
 We use the default priors and initial values for the occurrence (

-beta) and regression (
+beta) and detection (

 alpha) coefficients, the spatial variance (